Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 112/README.md

 - This program uses **list comprehension** for a clean and efficient solution.
 - It strictly checks for `int` type using `type(x) == int`.

----

-Let me know if you want the README version for this one too or if you're compiling a notebook/document from these!